So, what is the first thing that occurs to you when you start brainstorming about your B2B sales strategy?

 While social media may appear to be a marketing-specific activity, it can be a very powerful tool for sales teams to identify potential customers and engage with them.
-The sales team can help the social media marketing team to identify ideal customers and challenges they face, which can be useful while drafting the ads and social posts.
-Conversely the marketing team can help identify key conversations and targets that appear on social media and pass those to sales people to reach out to.
+The sales team can help the social media marketing team to identify ideal customers and the challenges they face, which can be useful while drafting the ads and social posts.
+Conversely, the marketing team can help identify key conversations and targets that appear on social media and pass those to salespeople to reach out to.

 Generating leads from your website using SEO tactics to fill the sales pipeline is another great way to boost sales.

 Both teams can collaborate to create a content marketing strategy.
 Sales reps often talk to the prospects daily and understand their challenges.
 Such inputs can help the marketing team to produce content around those challenges to create more engagement.